 Contact our Criminal Law Firm for Help

-The first step is a case review of the specific details on your situation in order to develop a strategy to defend you.
+The first step is to review the specific details of your situation in order to develop a strategy for defending yourself.

-Our law firm serves clients throughout Southern California, inlcuding Los Angeles County and San Fernando Valley.
-Contact our office at 877-781-1570 for a consultation.
+Our law firm serves clients throughout Southern California, including Los Angeles County and the San Fernando Valley.
+For a consultation, call our office at 877-781-1570.

 Eisner Gorin LLP 1875 Century Park E #705 Los Angeles, CA 90067 310-328-3776